eXascaleInfolab/bench-vldb20/NewAlgorithms/python/README.md

     cd NewAlgorithms/python
     mkdir ZeroImputePy
     cd ZeroImputePy

     mkdir in
     mkdir out
+    touch __init__.py
+    cp ../MeanImputePy/recovery.py recovery.py
     ```

-- Add your own imputation recovery.py  (the file needs to have this name).
-The added file should contain a recovery function `recover_matrix(matrix)` that reads a numpy matrix with missing values as NaN and returns a numpy matrix where the missing values are recovered and a main funtion that computes the runtime.
+- Add your own imputation algorithm to the folder.

-    - `cp ../meanimpute.py zeroimpute.py`
+    - `touch zeroimpute.py`
-    - Open `zeroimpute.py`and replace the code inside the function `recover_matrix` by
+    - Open `zeroimpute.py` and paste the following code there
         ```python
+        import numpy as np
+        def zeroimpute_recovery(matrix):
             mask = np.isnan(matrix);
             matrix[mask] = 0.0;
             return matrix;
         ```
+    - The file recovery.py is used for integration with the Testing Framework (the file needs to have this name).
+It contains a function `recover_matrix(matrix)` that reads a numpy matrix with missing values as NaN and returns a numpy matrix where the missing values are recovered.
+This function should be used to call your own algorithm.
+    - Open `recovery.py` and change the import statement to `from zeroimpute import zeroimpute_recovery` and the return statement on line 8 to `return zeroimpute_recovery(matrix);`
-    - **Remark**: your algorithm should be executable from the root folder and importable as a function using python `import`.
+    - **Remark**: your algorithm should be executable from the root folder and importable as a function using python `import` so it can be used as above.

 ## 2. Testing Framework